kyberdrb/IBS/README.md

     1. backup Macrodroid macros via `Export/Import` tile **and** `Automatic Backup -> Cloud Backup` tab
     1. backup Locus points and tracks

+## Backup phone content to PC

+1. Backup phone via SFTP server...
+    - because USB connection might be broken and ADB might not kick in `adb devices` .
+Wireless connection might be slower and less stable, or slower but more stable.
+But also unstable can be an USB connection in a laggy port or even no connection when Android doesn't recognize that it's connected to a PC.

+    Procedure

+    1. install app `SFTP Server` on the Android phone
+    1. install `Filezilla` on the PC.
+    1. On the phone: start a Wi-Fi hotspot, open the app; set it up; launch it - transferring via hotspot Wi-Fi network reaches speed cca 60 MB/s whereas transferring via router goes cca 20MB/s
+    1. open Filezilla on the PC; set it up: Edit -> Settings -> Transfers: Maximum simultaneous transfers = 10 -> confirm settings by clicking on `OK` button in the left bottom corner
+    1. enter credentials, IP address and port from the phone, e.g. `sftp://192.168.60.252` ; `android` ; `<enter password from the app>` ; `6789` and then click on `Quickconnect` button -> accept certificate
+    1. In the tree view pane on the left hand site navigate to a directory which the backed up files will be stored into.
+    1. In the `Remote site` line in the tree view panel on the right hand side enter path `/storage/emulated/0` .
+The path needs to be entered manually as the
+    1. Select all needed files and directories, right click on any of the marked one and select `Download` option from the context menu.
+Wait until all files will be downloaded to the directory opened in the tree view in the pane on the left hand site. **Make sure the available storage space is sufficient to hold the entire backup (with the archive)**

 1. Backup phone with connected device - **already automated with [`backup_android_files.sh`](https://github.com/kyberdrb/Android_tutorials/blob/master/backup_android_files.sh)**
     - usage: